cs6450-PlaceholderName/cs6450-labs/README.md

 # Reflections

-Peeling back the onion is an invarient of optimizing.
+Peeling back the onion is an invariant of optimizing.
 Being able to understand typical latencies for network and machine operations and in what cases they occur allow you to measure what matters.
 This should be done before optimizing as it is often less time consuming and pays dividends.
-But, just cause you see opportunity--low cpu usage, bad IPC, cache misses, high cost functions, blocking, lock contention--doesn't mean it will be easy to fix as the solutions come with tradeoffs or unexpected consequences.
+But, just cause you see opportunity—low cpu usage, bad IPC, cache misses, high cost functions, blocking, lock contention—doesn't mean it will be easy to fix as the solutions come with tradeoffs or unexpected consequences.
 And sometimes the Usual Suspects drive you up the wrong wall.

 We also believe the usual notion of "implement it simply first and then optimize."
 Having a correct implementation from the beginning can help distinguish from incorrect implementations during optimization.
 It also allows for more focused work, reliant on observations of bottlenecks.

 Individual contributions from each team member:

 - Artem: batching, asynch RPC
-- Ash: Coherency in client side sharding and batches, server-side sharding, hashing algorithms, "intelligent use of" locks, general refactoring
+- Ash: coherency in client side sharding and batches, server-side sharding, hashing algorithms, "intelligent use of" locks, general refactoring
 - Brendon: client side concurrency, sharding, failed ideas
-- Cayden:
+- Cayden: at-least-once semantics (request IDs and request cache/deduplication), general fixes and refactoring